nickjabs/api-bedrock-summerizer/README.md

 <br>![Alt text](screenshots/URL-query-string-parameters.png)<br>
 🔍 Use meaningful log data or articles to test summarization effectiveness.
 For instance, consider testing with this resource.
 Observe and evaluate the summarization results.

-the code is provides, feel free to adjust for the personal needs, if you have any questions feel free to contact me  https://www.linkedin.com/in/nickjabs/
+The code, written in Python, is included in this repository.
+You can freely modify it to suit your specific requirements.
+If you have any questions or need further assistance, don't hesitate to reach out to me via LinkedIn